-In the United States, IBM has established a collection process for reuse, recycling, or proper disposal of used IBM batteries and battery packs.
-For information on proper disposal of the batteries in this unit, please contact IBM at 1-800-426-4333.
-Please have the IBM part number that is listed on the battery available when you make your call.
+This unit contains materials such as circuit boards and connectors with lead that require special handling and disposal at end of life.
+Before this unit is disposed of, these materials must be removed and recycled or discarded according to applicable regulations.
+This manual contains specific information on batteries where applicable.
+This product may contain nickel-cadmium and/or lithium batteries.
+The battery(s) must be recycled or disposed of properly.
+Recycling facilities may not be available in your area.
+In the United States, IBM has established a collection process for reuse, recycling, or proper disposal of used sealed lead acid, nickel cadmium and nickel metal hydride batteries and battery packs from IBM equipment.
+For information on proper disposal of the nickel cadmium batteries in this product, please contact IBM at 1-800-426-4333.
 For information on battery disposal outside the United States, contact your local waste disposal facility.